Food of Emilia-Romagna

 Emilia-Romagna lies between the River Po and the Apennine Mountains.
 It is dominated, geographically, by this great river, which is largely responsible for the rich microclimate and flourishing flora.
 It is one of the most fertile and productive regions of Italy, thanks to the mitigating effect that the Adriatic sea has on the coastal climate.
 The diversity between the mountains and sea offers visitors breathtaking scenery, with a mixture of the earthy colours, aromas and fresh sea air.

 It is widely regarded as the culinary capital of Italy with the most well known Italian products and recipes hailing from this prosperous region.
 Prociutto di Parma, Parmigiano Reggianno and Spaghetti Bolognese are just a few of its star products.

-Emilia Romagna is the Italy you see in the movies, where old men sit at outdoor tables talking about anything and everything and where locals yell Ciao and Grazie on a regular basis.
-It's where Mama and Nonna still make pasta by hand and its rich history and a food culture is second to none.
+Emilia-Romagna is the Italy you see in the movies, where old men sit at outdoor tables talking about anything and everything and where locals yell Ciao and Grazie on a regular basis.
+It's where Mamma and Nonna still make pasta by hand and its rich history and a food culture is second to none.

 Bologna, the capital of the region, was founded by the Etruscans and is home to the oldest University in the world.

 Ravenna is a Byzantine jewel and home to many imperial artistic treasures.